pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### MultiDiffusion Params

-- Latent tile width & height: Basically, multidiffusion draws images tile by tile and each tile is a rectangle.
+- Latent tile width & height: Basically, MultiDiffusion draws images tile by tile and each tile is a rectangle.
 Hence, this controls how large is the latent rectangle, each is 1/8 size of the actual image.
 Shouldn't be too large or too small (normally 64-128 is OK. but you can try other values.)
-- Latent tile overlap: MultiDiffusion uses overlapping to prevent seams and fuses two latents.
+- Latent tile overlap: MultiDiffusion uses overlapping to prevent seams and fuses two latent images.
 So this controls how long should two tiles be overlapped at one side.
-The larger this value is, the slower the process, but the result will contain less seams  and more natural.
+The larger this value is, the slower the process, but the result will contain fewer seams  and be more natural.
 - Latent tile batch size: allow UNet to process tiles in a batched manner.
 Larger values can speed up the UNet at the cost of more VRAM.

 ### Tiled VAE param

-- **Fast Mode**: By default it is enabled.
-Not recommend to disable.
-If you disable it, though the result becomes more accurate, large amount of CPU RAM and time will be consumed.
+- **Fast Mode**: By default, it is enabled.
+Not recommend to disable it.
+If you disable it, though the result becomes more accurate, a large amount of CPU RAM and time will be consumed.
 - **Move to GPU**: when you are running under --lowvram or medvram, this option will help to move the VAE to GPU temporarily and move it back later.
 It needs several seconds.
-- **The two tile size params** control how large tile should we split the image for VAE encoder and decoder.
+- **The two tile size params** control how large the tile should be we split for VAE encoder and decoder.
-  - Basically, larger size, faster speed, but more VRAM use.
+  - Basically, larger size brings faster speed at the cost of more VRAM usage.
+We will dynamicly shrink the size to make it faster.
-  - You don't need to change the params when first time to use it.
-It will recommend a set of parameters to you based on hand-crafted rules.
-  - However, the recommended params may not be good to fit your device.
+  - You don't need to change the params at the first time of using.
+It will recommend a set of parameters based on hand-crafted rules.
+However, the recommended params may not be good to fit your device.
   - Please adjust according to the GPU used in the console output.
 If you have more VRAM, turn it larger, or vice versus.